simoebenhida/vue-tags/readme.md

 # Vue-Tags

-A Vue.js 2 input Tag component .
-Flexible you can edit wathever you like related to HTML/CSS.
+A Flexible Vue.js 2 input Tag component where you can edit wathever you like related to HTML/CSS.

 <p align="center">
   <img src="/demo.gif" width="750" alt="Logo"/>